Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Improvements on CSR-V Kernel

-In the proposed kernel (cf. Listing~\ref{csr residue-vector}), each warp processes a single row.
+\paragraph{\bf Improving warp balancing} In the CSR-V kernel, each warp processes a single row.
 This requires launching a large number of warps.
 Consequently, there is a delay to schedule those launched warps.
 Instead, we propose that each warp iterates over a certain number of rows.
-Although this increases the usage of registers (from 19 per thread to 24), it improves the achieved occupancy.

 To further increase the occupancy, we permute the rows such that each warp roughly gets the same work load.